The Human Touch in the Age of AI:

 What is Narrative Medicine and how can ambient AI improve patient care?

 In addition to EHR roadblocks, part of the challenge is how we conduct conversations with patients.
-In emergency medicine we sometimes need to gather information quickly and follow heuristics to balance competing interests like time and throughput.
+In emergency medicine, we sometimes need to gather information quickly and follow heuristics to balance competing interests like time and throughput.

 The book Weapons of Math Destruction explains that when we focus on criteria we assume are strongly linked to outcomes, we often neglect other important areas.
 This narrow focus creates a feedback loop that prevents us from considering new information in an algorithmic framework.
 The focus becomes increasingly detailed, often missing the broader context, which undermines the communication that is essential for building rapport and eliciting relevant information.

-Narrative medicine was founded by Rita Charon at Columbia University, who was one of my mentors.
+Narrative Medicine was founded by Rita Charon at Columbia University, who was one of my mentors.
 The idea is that when patients are encouraged to share their narratives, we gain a deeper understanding of issues like abdominal pain or headaches.

-The big question is, “can machine learning actualize the potential of narrative medicine?
+The big question is: Can machine learning actualize the potential of Narrative Medicine?

 I’m collaborating with [Stanford emergency medicine physicians] Brian Suffoletto, Carl Preiksaitis, and David Kim to explore how we can record physician-patient conversations.
 Using ambient listening technology, we hope to extract data on social determinants of health, physician orders, and language use, as well as engagement.